IvanCheng1/Collectors-app/README.md

 - 1.0.3 (androidVersion - 3): Initial release
 - 1.0.4 (androidVersion - 4): Minor updates
   - Compress image before storing to improve performance
-  - Updated generic photo when image is not provided by user
+  - Updated generic photo when the image is not provided by the user

 ## Authors